-All children, including children with long term conditions or disabilities, such as hearing loss, have the right to develop language and communication so that they can achieve their potential in life.
+All children, including children with disabilities such as hearing loss, have the right to develop language and communication so that they can achieve their potential in life.
 For children who are born deaf, especially into hearing families with no experience of hearing loss, skilled and sensitive early support is vital if they are to develop the language and communication skills they need to be ready to start school alongside their hearing peers.